We heard you!

 - What possibilities for action open when we understand domestic violence as a human rights and social justice issue?

-This webinar will be recorded, and all registrants will receive the video link.
+This webinar was recorded, and all registrants received the video link.

 In 1988 Julie Owens survived domestic violence (DV) attempted murder along with her pastor father.
 After healing, she attended a victim support group before herself co-facilitating groups and lobbying for improved laws.
 She left her field of special education to train counselors, develop training for physicians, and found an on-call ER crisis team and transitional shelter.
 She later directed related trauma research projects at the National Center for PTSD, coordinated DV efforts in an urban mental health system and oversaw victim service agencies in twenty counties of N.C.
 Julie has trained nationally and internationally for many years and in 2011 was sent to the Republic of Kosovo for the Department of State to provide nationwide training.
 She works as an independent Expert Consultant for the Department of Justice Office for Victims of Crime, the DHHS National Human Trafficking Training and Technical Assistance Center, Bank of America and other organizations.
 In 2017, she co-developed the national toolkit and screening tool for adult victims of human trafficking.
 Her primary focus is best practices in victim advocacy in both secular and faith-based settings.